mrbenbot/dotnet-console-games/README.md

 # Dotnet Console Games

-A collection of console games for practicing C#.
+A collection of console games built to practice C#.

 ## Games